stellar/django-polaris/docs/sep-24.rst

     FORM_RENDERER = "django.forms.renderers.TemplatesSetting"

 This allows Polaris to override django's default HTML form widgets to provide a great UI out of the box.
-They can also be replaced with your own custom HTML widgets.
-See the :doc:`templates` documentation for more information.
+They can also be replaced with your own custom HTML widgets. :ref:`sep-24:Working with Templates` section for more information.

 Secure Session Cookies
 ----------------------